Online marketing is evolving rapidly.

 Each New Year brings some changes in the marketing industry and its techniques.

 These changes are either ignored or get adopted by marketers, and early adopters get an edge over the competition who are destined to lag further and further behind.

 The uptake of new technology is faster than ever before, which means access to your audience is quicker than ever too.
-All you need to do is target them with a powerful marketing strategy that will engage them in unique ways.
+All you need to do is target them with a powerful digital marketing strategy that will engage them in unique ways.

 2016 appears to be a great year for all the online businesses out there who are in the race to stay ahead of the curve by adopting these new and effective trends in online marketing, with the goal of making campaigns more effective.

 Image Source: Visual Contenting

 Here are six online marketing trends that your business needs to know in 2016;

 YouTube still receives a massive amount of hits per day and as of November 2015, Facebook received 8 billion video views daily.

 These two facts alone prove how many online users love watching videos.
 Plenty of studies also show that web content that includes video has higher engagement rates compared to content that only consist of plain text.